DOCTORAL INTERNSHIPS IN CLINICAL PSYCHOLOGY

 Kaiser Permanente Northern California’s mission is to provide efficient, high-quality, evidence-based, integrated health care while supporting innovation and continuous quality improvement.
 KPNC identifies this objective in its official mission statement, “to provide high quality, affordable health care services and to improve the health of our members and the communities we serve”.

-The goal of the doctoral internship programs in clinical psychology is to provide interns with training within the integrated and multidisciplinary KPNC system.
+The goal of the doctoral internship programs in clinical psychology is to provide interns with training within the integrated and multidisciplinary KPNC system as an entry-level psychologist.
 The training program’s mission statement declares that it is “committed to training clinical psychology interns within an integrated health care system, in order to prepare them for dynamic roles as practicing psychologists in the health care system of the future”.

 The Kaiser Permanente Internships in Clinical Psychology are year-long, full-time, 2000-hour positions.
 The goal of the internships is to provide interns with comprehensive training opportunities while serving the needs of our members.
 Kaiser Permanente has well-established psychiatry, chemical dependency and mental health departments that can be enhanced by the experiences our interns bring to the programs.
 Together, we strive to continue to improve the services we provide our members at Kaiser Permanente.